 Two years later came further changes.
 The surprise inclusion of Jerez as the venue for the European F1 Grand Prix prompted the addition of a chicane at the corner where Donnelley had crashed.
 This was named in honour of Ayrton Senna, while the original corner continued in use for motor cycling.

 In 1997, Jerez hosted its final F1 race, featuring the decisive clash between Jacques Villeneuve and Michael Schumacher, which saw the German end his race in the gravel at Curva Dry Sack, while the Canadian motored on to the World Championship.
 There was controversy on the podium, when the local mayor interrupted the trophy presentations, which led to Jerez once more being dropped from the schedule.

 In 2002, the pit and paddock facilities underwent substantial changes.
 New pit garages, medical and media facilities were complimented by a new VIP viewing area which extended out across the circuit in a design which can only really be described as UFO-like...
 Small changes have continued year-on-year to run off areas, while a new pit lane exit was installed in 2004.

-Today, the racing calendar includes rounds of the GT Open series and World Series by Renault, MotoGP and World Superbike Championship, while Jerez remains a popular winter test venue thanks to its temperate climate.
+Today, the racing calendar includes rounds of the MotoGP and World Superbike Championship on two wheels, while Jerez remains a popular winter test venue thanks to its temperate climate.